 3.1 Martial arts instructor accreditation is available to all bona fide martial arts instructors

 3.2 Martial Arts instructors must hold one or more of the recognized martial arts instructor accreditations as listed on the Instructor Accreditation page of our web site.

-3.3 Membership of the MAIA shall not be a requirement to access our accreditation courses.
+3.3 Membership of the MAIA is a requirement to access our accreditation courses.

 4. Codes of Practice

 4.1.1 Members of the MAIA and accredited instructors shall comply with the National Code of Practice for Martial Arts Centres And Martial Arts Instructors.
 In addition, members in the categories of Martial Arts Event Promoters and Martial Arts Retail Outlets/Importers must comply with their respective codes, namely: the Code of Practice for Martial Art Event Promoters and Tournament Organisers; or the Code of Practice for Martial Arts Retailers.

 4.1.2 All codes of practice are available for download from the Publications and Forms page of our web site.

 5.1 The MAIA supports the position of the Australian Police Ministers’ Council calling for uniform National Prohibited Weapons Legislations.

 5.2 The MAIA position is that the interests of the general community, government and the martial arts industry are best served by either a ‘prohibited weapons permit’ system (as already implemented in the ACT, Victoria and NSW), said permits to only be issued to ‘accredited martial arts instructors’ or where ‘prohibited’ or ‘controlled’ weapons are able to be possessed by Martial arts practitioners, tin this case a martial arts practitioner will be defined, by regulation, as someone who is an accredited martial arts practitioner.